endeavouros-arm/images/README.md

 # Method two

-The live ISO is not necessary in this procedure.
+The live ISO is not necessary in this procedure. <br />
-On an operational Arch Linux (or derivative) computer:
+On an operational Arch Linux (or derivative) computer: <br />
-Connect a micro SD card or USB SSD enclosure to the computer's USB port or SD slot.
+Connect a micro SD card or USB SSD enclosure to the computer's USB port or SD slot. <br />
 Launch your favorite Terminal and maximize the window or make it at least 120 x 30
 ```bash
 # (switch to root - enter root's password)